ashutosh2411/btp/finalreport/finalreport.md

 This is similar to generic programming in Java and C#.
 Parametric polymorphism is native to Haskell and so we don't call it generic programming.

 ### 4.2.2.
 Ad-hoc Polymorphism
-Ad-hoc polymorphism refers to when a value is able to adopt any one of several types because it, or a value it uses, has been given a separate definition for each of those types.
-For example, the + operator essentially does something entirely different when applied to floating-point values as compared to when applied to integers – in Python it can even be applied to strings as well.
+In ad-hoc polymorphism, a value is able to adopt any one of several types because it, because it has been given a separate definition for each of those types.
+For example, the `+` operator essentially does something entirely different when applied to floating-point values as compared to when applied to integers – in Python it can even be applied to strings as well.
 Most languages support at least some ad-hoc polymorphism, but in languages like C it is restricted to only built-in functions and types.
 Other languages like C++ allow programmers to provide their own overloading, supplying multiple definitions of a single function, to be disambiguated by the types of the arguments.
-In Haskell, this is achieved via the system of type classes and class instances.

 In Haskell, this is achieved via the system of type classes and class instances.